techies23/video-conference-zoom/README.txt

 == Frequently Asked Questions ==

+= Join via Browser showing Signature Invalid or Timeout =

+Please check if you SDK app type is activated and re-check all the app credentials are valid.

 = Updating to version 4.0.0 =

 Please check how you can do the [Migration from JWT](https://zoom.codemanas.com/migration/ "Migration from JWT")